 However, compounding of the above mentioned defaults or subsequent curing of the default may qualify as an enabling provision for buyback.

-(b) through any investment company or group of investment companies.
+- Buyback should not be made by a company: (a) through any subsidiary company including its own subsidiary companies; (b) through any investment company or group of investment companies.

 |Pre –buyback||Post buyback|